WillAmbe-Corp/wireframing/README.md

 > Figma is like an online drawing board that you can use to design apps and websites.
 You don’t need to be an expert—just start creating and invite others to work with you!

 ---

+# 💡 Benefits of Wireframing in Software Development

+Wireframing is more than just drawing boxes—it's a critical step in building software like websites and mobile apps.
+Here's why it's so helpful for developers and teams:

+## 🎯 1.
+Clear Visual Planning

+Wireframes give a **visual map** of how the software will look and work.
+This helps everyone—designers, developers, and even non-technical people—understand what is being built.

+🔸 **Example:** A wireframe shows that a login page needs two text fields (email and password) and a "Login" button.
+Now the developer knows exactly what to code.

+## 🧱 2.
+Guides the Design Process

+Wireframes act like a blueprint for a building.
+They help structure content, features, and user interactions before any code is written.

+🔸 **Example:** By using a wireframe, the team agrees that the homepage should include a navigation bar, an image banner, and featured products.
+This layout guides the work of both designers and developers.

+## 🗣️ 3.
+Improves Team Communication

+Wireframes make it easier for team members to **share ideas** and **give feedback early** in the project.

+🔸 **Example:** Instead of guessing what the "Contact Us" page should look like, the designer shows a wireframe to the developer and product manager.
+Everyone sees the same thing and agrees before moving forward.

+## 💰 4.
+Saves Time and Resources

+Catching mistakes or confusing layouts early in a wireframe is much faster (and cheaper) than fixing them after the code is written.

+🔸 **Example:** A client might realize during wireframing that the checkout page needs a coupon code box.
+It’s easier to add that in the wireframe than after the site is built.

+## 🧠 In Simple Words

+> Wireframes help everyone see the plan, understand the goals, and work together better—just like a team building a house needs a good drawing to follow before they start hammering nails.

+---